If you are not personally impacted by food allergies, why be aware of them in the first place?

 Yet, before learning the hows of food allergy awareness, here are five of the core whys of this awareness.

 - Food allergies affect someone you know.
 With 1-in-13 people in Canada living with one or more food allergies, you or someone you know is likely among them.
-In fact, 1-in-2 Canadians know someone with a serious food allergy.
+In fact, 1-in-2 Canadian households are impacted by food allergy.
 These are not nameless faceless individuals; they are our friends, our family members, our co-workers, our students, and teachers.
 And the more food allergy awareness that exists in society, the safer they will be.

 - Children have a higher prevalence.
 The incidence of food allergy is highest among children under 3 years of age, with around 6-8% being affected by food allergy.
 As a result, anyone who spends time with young children should be prepared and allergy-aware.